Innovation is the fundamental driving force of economic development; without innovation, one can only fall behind.

 In my many years of working, I have found that this is a common problem in the workplace.
 There are many factors that stifle innovation in the workplace, and I will elaborate on them.

 My former leader once said something like this, and at that time, the platform was likely dominated by a bureaucratic atmosphere.
-The leader said that regardless of whether the higher-ups are right or wrong, as long as they give us orders to do so, we must completely and 100% obey and execute, even if it is completely wrong.
-If it is proven to be wrong, although it causes a loss of company assets, there is the opportunity to take the blame, which can make you a trusted confidant of the higher-ups.
+The leader said that regardless of whether what the higher-ups said was right or wrong, as long as they instructed us to do so, we had to completely and 100% obey and execute, even if it was completely wrong.
+If it was later proven to be wrong, although it caused a loss of company assets, it provided an opportunity to take the blame, which could lead to becoming a trusted confidant of the higher-ups.
 Once you become a trusted confidant, many opportunities for promotion and reuse will come your way.

 Although I cannot agree with such a viewpoint, I also cannot refute it, because this is a reality in such a workplace atmosphere.
-As a worker, you may carry your great dreams, but the platform cannot accommodate your dreams, so your work becomes a very simple causal relationship: you work to earn money, and to earn money, you must set aside the so-called right and wrong concepts and take corresponding submissive measures to earn more money.
+As a worker, you may carry your great dreams, but the platform cannot accommodate your dreams.
+Therefore, your work becomes a very simple causal relationship: you work to earn money, and to earn money, you must set aside the so-called notions of right and wrong and take corresponding submissive measures to earn more money.

-So, the initial leader did quite well, while I resigned early.
-This shows that when a person's perspective goes awry, they will inevitably act according to their own beliefs.
-Of course, a platform will not collapse just because one person leaves; after all, a dead camel is still bigger than a horse.
-A strong platform may not achieve significant development, but there are still ways to develop slowly.
+So, while my former leader was doing quite well, I resigned early.
+This shows that when a person's mindset goes awry, they will inevitably act according to their own beliefs.
+Of course, a platform will not collapse just because one person leaves; after all, a skinny camel is bigger than a horse.
+A strong platform, even if it cannot achieve significant development, still has ways to develop slowly.

-Secondly, innovation may increase costs because innovation represents a declaration of war against the unknown, taking an unproven strategy towards the unknown.
+Secondly, innovation may increase costs because innovation represents a declaration of war against the unknown, adopting a strategy that has not yet been validated.
 In this case, starting from scratch or doing things with empty hands has a low probability of success, and investment in this cost is necessary.
 From the boss's perspective, this cost lacks certainty of success and is likely to turn into a sunk cost, so he will not readily agree.
-He will hold many meetings to discuss, not only with you but also with the company's democratic meetings, where everyone votes to decide.
-Therefore, the conclusion formed in this process is neither the best nor the worst, but a relatively compromise solution.
+He will hold many meetings to discuss, not only with you but also in democratic meetings where everyone votes to decide.
+Therefore, the conclusion formed in this process is neither the best nor the worst but a relatively compromise solution.

 If a company does not take rules seriously, then even if a corresponding plan is formed, the corresponding executors will not execute it well.
-In fact, during the execution process, they may act on their own, leading to distortion of the plan and failure to achieve its objectives.
+In fact, during the execution process, they may take liberties, leading to distortion of the plan and failure to achieve its objectives.
 For example, when we visit a farmer, our purpose is to reach some consensus at the investment promotion meeting, but some people aim to sell him a bottle for experimentation.
-Think about it: selling him a bottle may earn you at most 100 yuan, but it conveys the message that you lack confidence in your product and need him to verify it.
+Think about it: selling him a bottle might earn you at most 100 yuan, but it conveys the message that you lack confidence in your product and need him to validate it.
 Why would he need to buy again at your investment promotion meeting?
 That is absolutely impossible!

 Why does this phenomenon occur?
 The main reason is that this company has never regarded rules as important.
-Even the boss openly violates the rules he has set; for example, the boss set the product price at two yuan, but later, due to other factors, he raised it to three yuan.
-However, many events occurred during the time he set the price at two yuan, but for his own benefit, he does not acknowledge it and insists that employees make up the difference.
+Even the boss openly violates the rules he has set.
+For example, the boss set the price of a product at two yuan, but later, due to other factors, he raised it to three yuan.
+However, many events occurred during the time he set the price at two yuan, but for his own benefit, he does not acknowledge this and insists that employees make up the difference.
 Therefore, it is not surprising that all employees in the company violate the rules, as there is someone setting an example.

 Users who liked